exvertus/thomasflanigan/content/tech/blog/pelican-migration.md

 The first wrinkle was the theme and styling.
-Since Dimension is a single-page theme that assumes a fairly flat blog-style layout, it didn't have a good submenu option for listing article-style pages separately out of the box, so I needed to add a #article-menu div for when I needed that.
+Since Dimension is a single-page theme that assumes a fairly flat blog-style layout, it didn't have a good submenu option for listing article-style pages separately out of the box, so I needed to add a #article-menu div for when I would need that.
-I added supporting CSS that hooked into the existing stretching on page-load and had to wrestle with some alignment and padding issues:
+I added supporting CSS that hooked into the existing stretching on page-load script and had to wrestle with some alignment and padding issues:

 ```